Tableau Server on Azure Quickstart, now for both Linux and Windows

 Get started today!

-If you’re ready to start, visit the Tableau Server (Linux) on Azure Quickstart and choose “Deploy to Azure.”
-You will be prompted to fill out a form with your registration info and specify the machine type—Standard_D16s_v3 , Standard_E16s_v3 or Standard_F16s_v2—all three of which meet the recommended storage and memory for a single-node deployment.
+If you’re ready to start, visit the Tableau Server on Azure Quickstart and choose “Deploy to Azure.”
+You will be prompted to fill out a form with your registration info and select the configurations of the base VM, including size and operating system.
+You can read more about additional sizing guidelines for Tableau Server.